BeyondOrdinary/LLMTenShots/Agentic-Document-Extraction-From-Landing-AI/README.md

 # Agentic Document Extraction from Landing.AI

-This 10-shot was generated from a few interations with the Qwen-480B-Cloud model hosted at Ollama and accessed using OpenWebUI from a local installation.
+This 10-shot was generated from a few interactions with the Qwen-480B-Cloud model hosted at Ollama and accessed using OpenWebUI from a local installation.

 ## The URL